biud436/font-parser/README.md

 # Introduction

-This project is test purpose for Python.
+This project allows you to read a real font family from the TrueType font file in the Python.

 # Usage